-- i.
-Cash - Equipment such as ventilators, beds for patient use, and air conditioners.
-Disposable Items such as masks, hand sanitizers, gloves, test kits, and Personal Protection Equipment (PPE) - Raw and cooked/prepared food (Example: Rice, cooking oil, soy sauce, sugar, canned food, or ready-to-eat food) - Services such as disinfection and sanitization costs (roads, buildings, markets, places of worship, etc.), cost of providing mobile toilets, cost of shipping and delivering supplies, or v.
-Financing the provision of permanent or temporary infrastructure (For example, marquee tents to accommodate additional beds).
+- Cash - ii.
+Equipment such as ventilators, beds for patient use, and air conditioners.
+Disposable Items such as masks, hand sanitizers, gloves, test kits, and Personal Protection Equipment (PPE) - iii.
+Raw and cooked/prepared food (Example: Rice, cooking oil, soy sauce, sugar, canned food, or ready-to-eat food) - iv.
+Services such as disinfection and sanitization costs (roads, buildings, markets, places

-- i.
-Government Departments/ Agencies
+- Government Departments/ Agencies

 - Non-governmental agencies registered with Companies Commission Malaysia, Registrar of Societies, and BHEUU.

 - iii.
 Government/private hospitals

 - iv.
 Public universities

-- v.
-Orphanage/old folks home/ home for people with disabilities
+- Orphanage/old folks home/ home for people with disabilities

 - vi.
 Homeless /hard-core poor/ refugees and

 - vii.
-Zoos and animal shelters
+Zoos and animal shelters 3.5.2.

-- 3.5.2.
 The receipt by these

-3.5.
+- of worship, etc.), cost of providing mobile toilets, cost of shipping and delivering supplies, or - Financing the provision of permanent or temporary infrastructure (For example, marquee tents to accommodate additional beds). - 3.5.
 Qualified Recipients 3.5.1.
-These are the qualified recipients who are allowed to receive the donations and contributions collected by the approved COVID-19 Relief Fund: qualified recipients must not be to seek profit or be politically motivated and the recipients must be registered and possess an income tax file number in the IRBM (except for the homeless/ hard core-poor/refugees).

-- 3.6.General Information for COVID-19 Relief Fund 3.6.1.
+These are the qualified recipients who are allowed to receive the donations and contributions collected by the approved COVID-19 Relief Fund: - qualified recipients must not be to seek profit or be politically motivated and the recipients must be registered and possess an income tax file number in the IRBM (except for the homeless/ hard core-poor/refugees). - 3.6.
+General Information for COVID-19 Relief Fund 3.6.1.
 The general information required for the applicants to produce when setting up the COVID-19 Relief Fund are as follows: - i.
 Period of the donation drive (start and end dates) - ii.
 List of donors (if available)

 - iii.
 Target of donation and contribution (if available) - iv.
-List of recipients from the Fund and types of receipts (cash/consumables/ equipment/payment/ financing)

-3.6.2.
-A separate bank account must be opened for this Fund and the bank statements must be produced to the MoF for review purposes.
+List of recipients from the Fund and types of receipts (cash/consumables/ equipment/payment/ financing) - 3.6.2.
+A separate bank account must be opened for this Fund and the bank statements must be produced to the MoF for review purposes. - 3.7.

-- 3.7.
 Appointment of board of directors/committee members/ board of trustees of the COVID-19 Relief Fund 3.7.1.
 The founder/applicant of the COVID-19 Relief Fund must elect the board of directors/ committee members/board of trustees for the purpose of administering the Relief Fund.
-Appointed members must follow the rules whereby more than 50% of the board's composition should not be related with the institution/organisation/founder by way of but not limited to: - i.
-Family relationships such as parents, children, siblings including close family relationships, - ii.
+Appointed members must follow the rules whereby more than 50% of the board's composition should not be related with the institution/organisation/founder by way of but not limited to: - Family relationships such as parents, children, siblings including close family relationships, - ii.
 Employer-employee relationships, - iii.
-Directors or employees of the same company or group of companies - 3.8.Supporting documents for donors' tax deduction claim purposes covid-19: donations & gifts as a tax deduction

-3.8.1.
-For cash donations, contributions received must be issued with an official receipt that clearly records the following:

-- i.
-The name of the COVID-19 Relief Fund

-- ii.
-Serial numbers of the official receipts

-- iii.
-Date of donation and amount

-- iv.
-Donor's name

-- v.
-Identification card number/ business registration number
+Directors or employees of the same company or group of companies - 3.8.
+Supporting documents for donors' tax deduction claim purposes - 3.8.1.
+For cash donations, contributions received must be issued with an official receipt that clearly records the following: - The name of the COVID-19 Relief Fund - Serial numbers of the official ii. receipts - iii.
+Date of donation and amount - iv.
+Donor's name - Identification card number/ business registration number